 Bill Neill, Secretary

-Bill Neill brings a wealth of knowledge to the Amargosa Conservancy.
-Although educated as a geologist and petroleum engineer, over the past 30 years his primary environmental interests have been the California Desert and control of invasive species.
+Bill Neill was educated as a geologist and petroleum engineer, and over the past 35 years his primary environmental interests have been the California Desert and control of invasive species.
 From about 1979 to 1981 Bill produced and directed an educational film on feral burros for the SCRCC Desert Committee, then chaired the Angeles Chapter’s Wildlife Subcommittee (of the Conservation Committee) until 1990.
 From 1983 to 1998 he organized volunteer groups that employed chainsaws and herbicide to remove a non-native tree, tamarisk or saltcedar, from desert springs and riparian areas throughout the California Desert and adjacent states.
 For the past decade Bill has been self-employed as a professional herbicide applicator, working to control invasive wildland weeds in coastal watersheds of Los Angeles, Orange and western Riverside Counties.
 He is an active member of two Weed Management Areas (Los Angeles County and Santa Ana River & Orange County) and is the Invasive Exotics contact for two chapters of the CA Native Plant Society.

 Michael Clifford is a broadly trained ecologist and works at the intersections of community ecology, landscape ecology, and paleoecology to understand ecosystem responses to change.
 He has worked in desert ecosystems since 2005 and the Mojave Desert since 2014, first as faculty at the Desert Research Institute and currently as a conservation scientist at The Nature Conservancy.
 Michael is particularly interested in conserving the endemic species found in the Amargosa and developing habitat enhancement projects to assist in climate adaptation.
 He holds a Ph.D. in Earth and Environmental Science from Lehigh University.